top of page

 • Quotes and behaviors tied to specific UI elements

-• Actionable UX recommendations: Concluded with prioritized design changes:
+• Actionable UX prioritized recommendations:

 • Clarify terminology to match broker language